rydyr/Digit-Rarity-V2/README.md

 Welcome to Digit Rarity!

-From license plates to domain names, number sequences have always been popular for collecting.
-Every culture and collecting niche may have its own standards or guidelines to what is considered desirable, but one thing remains the same: There are only so many numbers in a given range.
+From domain names to license plates, number sequences have always been popular for collecting.

-In its first phase Digit Rarity seeks to be a quick and easy way to determine the relative rarity of numbers 3 - 8 digits in length by identifying type(s) and objectively calculating a score.

-Understanding that in number collecting scarcity isn't a reliable metric for desirability, the second phase of Digit Rarity seeks to provide the digit collecting community the opportunity to share subjective valuations.
+Digit Rarity aims to make number comparisons quick and easy.

+In its first development phase Digit Rarity will focus on honing its root functionality of data delivery.
+Version 2 marks the beginning of this first phase and includes:

+1. Refactoring of source code.
+2. Implementing scoring system.
+3. testing and refining UI/UX.

+The second phase of development begins with the addition of dynamic features that allow for greater user interaction and persistence including:

+1. Favoriting / saving
+2. Community weights
+3. ENS integration/authentication
+4. External API/blockchain data